MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/11-deploy-azure-database-using-template.md

 lab:
   title: Lab 11 – Deploy Azure SQL Database using Azure Resource Manager template
   module: Automate database tasks for Azure SQL
-  description: If you are not using the Azure SQL Server for any other purpose, you can clean up the resources you created in this lab.
+  description: "You'll explore and deploy an Azure SQL Database using an Azure Resource Manager template from the Azure Quickstart Templates gallery.
+By the end, you'll understand how to automate Azure SQL deployments using an infrastructure-as-code approach."
   duration: 15 minutes
   level: 300
   islab: true